-Tap listed ships to toggle highlight.

-Released ships may be re-purchased.
+LEFT CLICK listed ships to toggle highlight.
+Renown is not refunded, but released ships may be re-purchased.

 (5) Battle Location

 The location of the battle influences which navies might have land-based air attacks available.
 A location must be near land occupied by a particular faction for a chance to have land-based air attacks during the battle.